 Find packing with just hand luggage a struggle?
 Read our handy blog on how to do just that, including the size restrictions on popular airlines and more, over on our hand luggage blog!

 Our personal favourite: The Bluesmart International Luggage might come with a hefty price tag, but international business travellers will agree it’s well worth the investment.
 Not only is it sleek and modern in design, it also comes with a range of cool tech features, too; USB charging ports for your devices, self weighing scales, 3G/GPS tracking in case the case is lost or stolen and even a digital lock which you control from your smartphone.
 Pretty cool, huh?!

-Speaking of pretty cool, we couldn’t help ourselves when it came to these babies; what’s not to love!
+We couldn’t help ourselves when it came to these babies; what’s not to love?!